WTAN241/stock-analysis/README.md

 By using the tickerIndex to specify which ticker to look for, it helped reduced the runtime of the code by approximately an average of 0.79 secs or 82% for a database that contains 3013 rows of entries and which would make an even greater difference for a bigger database.

 ## Summary of Pros and Cons

+Refactoring code is a common practice since first versions of codes are not always the most efficient ones.
+A lot of people may agree that there are plenty of advantages of refactoring code, but there are also people who disgree with this approach.
+Although I understand that the impact of refactoring varies from project to project, I believe that the overall advantages outweigh the disadvantages:

+### Advantages of Refactoring
+* It can improve the efficiency of the code by shortening execution time
+* It can eliminate redundant steps in the code and make it more simple
+* It gives you the opportunity to make the code more flexible in order to be adaptable for future projects
+* It allows for code that is cleaner and easier to read

+### Disadvantages of Refactoring
+* Depending on the circumstances and the changes to be made, rewriting the code from scratch could be more effective than making some big changes
+* Refactoring code can be time-consuming, especially for bigger projects
+* If the refactoring is done incorrectly, it can make the system less efficient

+In the code for the All Stocks Analysis, the benefits from refactoring outweighs the disadvantages.
+For instance, refactoring the initial nested For Loop to a For Loop that uses Indexing for the tickers helped the execution time reduce by about an average of 0.79 seconds or 82%.
+By refactoring the initial code, I was able to reduce the redundant steps of reading all the rows multiple times to reading it only once and gather all the information needed.
+Additionally, the code became much simpler and easier to read as well as more adaptable for larger sets of data since the execution time has been greatly reduced.
+The disadvantages of refactoring did not apply in this case since the analysis code has a relatively simple structure and there was much room for improvement because of its repetitive steps.
+Overall, implementing refactoring to the original code made it more efficient and adaptable for larger data sets, which is what Steve is looking for.